vp817/CppBinaryStream/README.md

 2. Run `cmake .`
 3. Run `cmake --build .`

-The library will be built as a shared library, and the tests will be built as an executable(see below).
+The library will be built as a static library, and the tests will be built as an executable(see below).

 ## Running the Tests